Vietnam railways – HCMC to Da Nang, Vietnam

 The hard part, filling the buckets so the power of compound interest can do its thing:

 Bucket one 55-62: This was a house that I bought in 2003 when I moved to Atlanta.
 I left in 2010, and I was able to rent it to the same person for over ten years.
 He paid down the mortgage, and then he eventually bought it.
-I bought into a 15-year mortgage, so aggressively paying it down and selling it worked well.
+I originally bought into a 15-year mortgage, so aggressively paying it down and selling it worked well.

 Bucket two 62-67: I moved from Atlanta to Charlotte in 2010 and bought an acreage.
 It had a house in the front and a three-car garage in the back with a loft above.
 I was able to rent the front house to cover the mortgage.
 I lived in the loft and played around in the massive garage for free.
 I would spend a lot of money and sweat equity to prepare the property to flip, which happened when I was laid off in 2015.
 This also worked out well for me!

-Bucket three 67-X: This was the traditional retirement fund that I cannot touch until I am sixty-two but shooting for sixty-seven.
-I can access it at any time after 59 1/2 depending on how the other buckets are doing.
-I can also decide when to take my social security and Canadian pension plan as I am eligible for both.
+Bucket three 67-X: This was the traditional retirement fund that I cannot touch until I am sixty-two, but shooting for sixty-seven.
+I can access it at any time after 59 1/2, depending on how the other buckets are doing.
+I can also decide when to take my Social Security and Canadian pension plan, as I am eligible for both.

 I do not plan to sell this condo, but it is another option for me to supplement my travels.
 It is currently on Airbnb for snowbirds, and the proceeds help me get to bucket one.